Wetlands Delineation Training

 The Pocket Guides by the Buzzards Bay NEP and others

-Print these booklet version of the pocket guides on 8.5 x 11 inch paper on a double sided printer to create your own booklets.
+Print these booklet versions of the pocket guides on 8.5 x 11-inch paper on a double-sided printer to create your own booklets.

 Pocket Guide Wetlands Delineation 2021 update (printable booklet format page ordering)